 If the process is manual and time-consuming but does not happen often, you need to consider the cost of implementing the automation.
-Does the effort pay itself back (positive ROI)?
+Does the effort pay itself back (positive return on investment)?

-In Maria's case, she is convinced that once a week is often enough to be worth automating, because of the quantity of data that she has to copy-paste, and the number of operations she has to do.
+In Maria's case, she is convinced that once a week is often enough to be worth automating because of the quantity of data she has to copy-paste and the number of operations she has to do.
 She reports that the whole process takes hours to complete.
 So it's a yes from her!

 - Do you anticipate that the process will stay mostly the same for some time?
 Substantial changes in the process will require more development work to adapt the robot to new requirements, so if you expect the process to change often, it might be reason enough to decide not to automate it.

 Maria reports that the process has been the same for many years, and there are no plans to replace the sales system for the foreseeable future.